pirxthedev/nostr-graffiti/README.md

-# chinvat
+# nostr-graffiti
-A chrome extension bridging nostr to the rest of the web
+Permissionless comment threads on the web built on nostr